thisissupposedtobeaprofessionalaccount/SimaScope/README.md

 Provides a basic network monitoring web interface for sounding and testing.

-Using MongoDB to store information concerning users, their preferences and their saved machines.🥭
+might be using MongoDB to store information concerning users, their preferences and their saved machines.🥭

+I want to explore the concept of chained monitor which are monitor comunicating informations
 ## How to use ?

 *coming soon*